logiquebox/chapter-leads-hub/docs/sponsorship.md

 ## Sponsorship Guidelines

 1. You need to have completed your previous event's post-event-report before opening a new issue for an event.
 Writing a Post-event report is **compulsory**.
-2. Event expenses will be reimbursed only if approved before the event.
+2. Event expenses will be sponsored or reimbursed only if approved before the event.
 3. Please add a breakdown of your budget for each event issue you open.
 4. Ensure to keep every receipt associated with the event; you need this to request for reimbursement.
 5. Please help us help you by spending responsibly.